-There has been no significant change in the financial position or financial performance of the Group since the date of its audited Financial Statements for the period 1 January 2023 - 31 December 2023 and no material adverse change in the prospects of the Group since the date of its audited Financial Statements for the financial year 2023.
+There has been no significant change in the financial position or financial performance of the Group since the end of the last financial period for which the audited financial statements, unaudited interim financial statements or unaudited financial statements bulletins of the Group have been incorporated in this Base Prospectus by reference.

+Furthermore, there has been no material adverse change in the prospects of the Group since the end of the last financial period for which the audited financial statements have been incorporated in this Base Prospectus by reference.